 Also see basic digital fault finding.

-700MHz clearance is due at Emley Moor on the 5 Feb 2020, and it is due to remain a B group (excl MUXES 7 & 8).
+700MHz clearance occurred at Emley Moor on the 5 Feb 2020, but it remained a B group (in practice that group includes the "temporary" MUXES 7 & 8).

-The Leeds local CH will go 56 > 39, which is better for the B group !
+The Leeds local CH moved from 56 to 39, but that is actually better for the B group !

 Emley Moor page jump links :